Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: REVIEW OF MACHINE LEARNING APPLICATIONS FOR IoMT SECURITY

 The solutions explored so far have focused on securing a single medical device.
 This section reviews more general solutions that include multiple medical devices.
 In this regard, (Hei et al., 2010) in \cite{hei2010defending} suggested adding a security layer for IMD by using patient IMD access pattern and SVM.
 This solution prevents authentication requests from illegitimate programmers or readers, saves energy, and counters attacks that drain IMD energy resources.
 If the IMD’s battery power is depleted, surgery is required to replace the battery, which can be life-threatening.
 The additional security layer implements a ML-based cell phone model using SVM that classifies authentication requests from readers.
 Depending on the response of the cell phone, three situations are considered: 1) in case the request is classified as benign, then the IMD can perform the authentication with readers, 2) in case the request is classified as malicious, then the IMD put itself on standby to not waste more energy.
 3) If the model fails to classify the request, the decision is left to the patient, who can authorize or deny the authentication request.
-For the emergency, the authors propose to define a value to the cardiac implants that indicate that the patient is in a critical situation in case it is reached.
-In an emergency, they suggest either disabling the classification or using a backdoor accessible via a key shared between the IMD and the authorized persons to guarantee access to the implant.
+For the emergency, the authors suggest assigning a value to cardiac implants that signify a critical condition for the patient when reached.
+In this case, they suggest either disabling the classification or using a backdoor accessible via a key shared between the IMD and the authorized persons to guarantee access to the implant.
 The dataset used to create the model consists of 3000 entries, of which 2500 are used to train the model and 500 to test it.
 The dataset is composed of five attributes which are the reader action type which determines the type of action that the reader wants to perform on the IMD, a time interval of some reader’s action, location (home, hospital, pharmacy), time, and day (weekend, weekday).
 After performing the different tests, they obtained an average accuracy of 90\% for the linear SVM and 97\% for the non-linear SVM.

 Other researchers (Newaz et al., 2019) in \cite{newaz2019healthguard} presented a secure framework to detect malicious activities in the Smart Healthcare System (SHS).
 The proposed framework uses different ML: ANN, DT, RF, and KNN, to detect malicious activity in the SHS.
 The data used to evaluate their framework are collected from eight different databases.
 The dataset obtained contains 20,000 samples, of which 17,000 represent data from healthy people and people suffering from diseases, and 3,000 represent attacks that simulate three different threats, which are compromised medical devices, DoS, and false data injection.
 After performing the tests, they obtained 91\% accuracy and 90\% f1-score.